Brewers' bullpen runs out of gas in Game 7 loss to Dodgers

 Once the nasty left-hander departed, everything fell apart for Milwaukee.

 Xavier Cedeno allowed Max Muncy's leadoff single in the sixth before Jeffress came in.
-Justin Turner singled before Jeffress retired Manny Machado and Cody Bellinger.
+Justin Turner singled before Jeffress retired Manny Machado and got Cody Bellinger to bounce into a fielder's choice.

-Just when it looked as if Jeffress might escape the jam, Puig drove a 1-1 pitch over the wall in left-center for his first homer of the series.
+Just when it looked as if Jeffress might escape the jam, Puig drove a 1-1 pitch over the wall in center for his first homer of the series.

 "This guy got outs better than anybody in the National League out of the bullpen this year," Counsell said.
 "He was wonderful.
 And the playoffs did not go well for him."